Causes of seizures

-Generally, seizures are observed in patients who do not have epilepsy.
+Generally, seizures can be observed in patients who do not have epilepsy.
 There are many causes of seizures.
 Organ failure, medication and medication withdrawal, cancer, imbalance of electrolytes, hypertensive encephalopathy, may be some of its potential causes.
 The factors that lead to a seizure are often complex and it may not be possible to determine what causes a particular seizure, what causes it to happen at a particular time, or how often seizures occur.

 Diet

 Malnutrition and overnutrition may increase the risk of seizures.
 Examples include the following: